zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 the Buddha is a person who has no desire to forest, a person who desires forest, a person who has left the forest, and has been thrown away.
-Those who go to the forest, those who have abandoned the forest, those who have been freed from the forest, and those who have overcome all the forest. 』It's the one who has no desire.
+Those who go to the forest, those who have abandoned the forest, those who have been freed from the forest, and those who have overcome all the forest.
+"It's the one who has no desire.
 "Dragon Elephant", "Dragon Elephant [and] the Lord does not commit crimes" is the dragon elephant; "Don't go" is the dragon elephant; "Don't come" is the dragon elephant...
 (Omitted) This is the "World Lord does not come" as